atlarge-research/continuum/README.md

 ### Part 1: Install the framework
 We start by installing all requirements for the Continuum framework.
 We assume the operating system is Ubuntu 20.04, either natively or via a VM.
+Ubuntu 22.04 should also work, but commands and packages might slightly differ.

 ```bash
 # 1. Install the VM requirements